plkmo/NLP_Toolkit/README.md

 # NLP Toolkit
-Library containing state-of-the-art models for Natural Language Processing tasks
+Library containing state-of-the-art models for Natural Language Processing tasks *Note this repo is continually being updated (see [To do list](#to-do-list))

 ## Contents
 Tasks: